Aly-Hissam1/Drowsiness-Detection/README.md

 # Drowsiness-Detection
-Procedure to run the program:

-1- Download all libraries used.
+Description
+This program is designed to track and driver eye movements using a video stream.
+It utilizes computer vision techniques to detect and analyze the movement of the eyes.
+By following the provided instructions, you can run the program and observe the eye tracking in real-time.

+Setup
-2- Put the dataset file in a known path and copy the path and paste it instead of the existed path.
+Prepare the dataset file and place it in a known path.
+Copy the path of the dataset file and replace the existing path in the program.
+Prepare the music file for the alarm sound and place it in a known path.

-3- Put the music file in a known path and copy the path and paste it instead of the eaisted path.
+Copy the path of the music file and replace the existing path in the program.

-4- if your laptop has camera you should write "device" when the program ask you to which camera should run.
+Running the Program
+If your laptop has a camera, when prompted to select the camera, enter "device".

-5- At first, you should close your eyes around 90% to make the program take the reference area of the eye.
+Close your eyes around 90% to allow the program to capture the reference area of the eye.

-6- secondly, you should enter the duration time "I would recommend 10 sec".
+Enter the duration time (recommendation: 10 seconds).

-7- finally, the video stream will run to check your eye.
+The program will start the video stream to track your eye movements.